epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **MEMC**: Memory Controller.

+- **Migen**: A Python-based toolbox for building digital hardware.
+Built on FHDL.

 - **OOC**: Vivado's OOC mode or OOC flow lets you synthesize, implement, and analyze design modules in a hierarchical design.

 - **OpenOCD**: Open On-Chip Debugger, open-source software that interfaces with a hardware debugger's JTAG port.